Bitcoin

 Privacy

-Most CeFi institutions require you to fill forms with personal data like your full name, home address, and phone number.
+Most CeFi institutions require you to fill out forms with personal data like your full name, home address, and phone number.
 While DeFi isn’t entirely anonymous, you don’t need to provide much personal information to make transactions.

 Verifiability